-haustively bifurcate mode, the two-worded name of each branch gives intimation of two properties belonging to all the individuals contained in it: one, in the possession of which they agree; another, by the possession and non-possession of which they are distinguished.
-But, of no one property,-whether as possessed, either by all " England," or by itself, or by any thing that " is not" itself,-does the word " Middlesex" give any intimation .- " It is " evident" (say they) that " these two members com-" prehend all England."-True. " In the same " manner" (say they) " we may divide what is not " Middlesex into Kent, and what is not Kent."
-True again. " Thus," (continue they) " one may " go on by divisions and subdivisions that are abso-" lutely complete."-True, once more :- but while, for your subject, instead of a logical aggregate, you take a physical whole, although those divisions will indeed be as trifling and useless as to yourselves they appear to be, being so, will they prove what you bring them to prove ?- Not they indeed .- Why ?- because they are nothing to the purpose.
-"This example," (they go on to say) " may serve to give an idea of the spirit of " Ramean division."
+In a logical division, performed in the exhaustively bifurcate mode, the two-worded name of each branch gives intimation of two properties belonging to all the individuals contained in it : one, in the possession of which they agree; another, by the possession and nonpossession of which they are distinguished.
+But, of no one property,-whether as possessed, either by all "England," or by itself, or by anything that " is not " itself, -does the word "Middlesex" give any intimation. " It is erident" (say they) " that these two members comprehend all England."
+True.
+"In the same manner" (say they) "we may divide what is not Middlesex into Kent, and what is not Kent."
+True again.
+"Thus," (continue they) "one may go on by divisions and sub-divisions that are absolutely complete."
+True, once more : but while, for your subject, instead of a logical aggregate, you take a physical whole, although those divisions will indeed be as trifling and useless as to yourselves they appear to be, being so, will they prove what you bring them to prove ?
+Not they indeed.
+Why ?
+Because they are nothing to the purpose.
+"This example" (they go on to say) "may serve to give an idea of the spirit of Ramean division."
 How far this purpose is really served by it, the reader may now judge.

-A curious circumstance is-that it is in the character of a source of objection to this mode, that his Lordship brings to view the train of false "conclusions" that, in relation to this subject, " philosophers-ancient and modern"-have, according to him, in great abundance, fallen into.- Fallen into, and from what cause?
-From the having made use of this security against error?-No: but from their having (says he) omitted to make use of it.
-To the " division" of their making, the fault he ascribes, is that of being " incomplete."
-Of the mode of division, which he is thus holding up to ridicule, the distinctive character is-that it is capable not only of being rendered, but, wherever it is so, proved to be complete.
-Yet the mode is (according to him) a bad one.-Why?-because,-by pursuing it?-No:-because, for want of having pursued it,-certain persons have made bad work.
+A curious circumstance is, that it is in the character of a source of objection to this mode, that his lordship brings to view the train of false "conclusions" that, in relation to this subject, "philosophers, ancient and modern," have, according to him, in great abundance, fallen into : fallen into, and from what cause ?
+From the having made use of this security against error ?
+No : but from their having (says he) omitted to make use of it.
+To the "divisions" of their making, the fault he ascribes, is that of being "incomplete."
+Of the mode of division, which he is thus holding up to ridicule, the distinctive character is, that it is capable not only of being rendered, but, wherever it is so, proved to be complete.
+Yet the mode is (according to him) a bad one.
+Why !--but because by pursuing it !--no : because, for want of having pursued it,--certain persons have made bad work.

-So much for the objection, which, by this pair of Scottish philosophers, we have seen made to the scheme of logical division, which, in that age of comparative darkness, was invented, as it should seem, by the ingenious French Logician, Pierre Ramée.
+So much for the objection, which, by this pair of Scottish philosophers, we have seen made to the scheme of logical division, which, in that age of comparative darkness, was iuvented, as it should seem, by the ingenious French Logician, Pierre Ramée.

-As to any of those applications which by him (as we are told) were made of it, that at this time of day, unless it be from seeing how the instrument itself was managed by him, any useful instruction should be derivable, there seems no great reason to expect.-Observation and experiment-in these, as above observed, (§ 12) may be seen the only sources of all real knowledge.
+As to any of those applications which by him (as we are told) were made of it, that at this time of day, unless it be from seeing how the instrument itself was managed by him, any useful instruction should be derivable, there seems no great reason to expect.
+Observation and experiment,-in these, as above observed, (§ 12.) may be seen the only sources of all real knowledge.
 In the days of Peter Ramus, anterior as they were to those of our Lord Bacon, scarcely, unless it were here and there by accident, had these funds been, either of them, so much as begun to be drawn upon.
-Of Logic with its divisions, all that it is in the power to do is-to arrange and display in the most instructive manner whatsoever matters have been extracted from those sources.
-What it can do is-to methodize; and in that unimmediate way promote creation:-what it can not do is-to create.
+Of Logic with its divisions, all that it is in the power to do is, to arrange and display in the most instructive manner whatsoever matters have been extracted from those sources.
+What it can do is, to methodise; and in that unimmediate way promote creation :---what it can not do is, to create.

+SECTION XVII.

-§ XVII.
-Process of exhaustive bifurcation-to what length may and shall it be carried ?
+Process of exhaustive bifurcation, to what length may and shall it be carried?